a21liltr/mobileapp-programming-screens/README.md

 ![](landingPage.png)

-This is achieved using the intent putExtra method to bind a name (chosen keyword) to the data that is to be passed to activity two.
+This is achieved using the intent putExtra method to bind a name (keyword) to the data that is to be passed to activity two.
 See code:

 ```
 text = binding.editText;